 1. Society for Human Resource Management (SHRM) – Along with the latest news on human resources, it offers training programs to fast track your career.

-2. Certified courses – Edtechs like Coursera, Udemy, and Skillshare provide various online courses such as finding and hiring the right people, beginner’s guide to managing human resources, human resource administration, and fundamentals of talent acquisition to develop strategies and skills for human resource management.
+2. Certified courses – Edtechs like Coursera, Udemy, Skillshare, and Internshala Trainings provide various online courses such as finding and hiring the right people, beginner’s guide to managing human resources, human resource administration, fundamentals of talent acquisition, and human resource management to develop strategies and skills for human resource management.

 3. The Chartered Institute of Personnel and Development – This is the hub for all news and resources related to HR field.